jaymz95/TheoryOfAlgProject/overview.md

   **md5.c** - contains the code for a MD5 hasing algorithm.

   **sha256.c** - contains the code for a SHA256 hasing algorithm.
-My MD5 algrithm works by runnging these commands:
-* make md5
-* ./md5 "The quick brown fox jumps over the lazy dog"

-make md5 - created the exicutable file and "./md5 "The quick....." runs it with the input string" the input string is then used to hash in the algorithm when it is passed to the nextblock fucntion.

 First the legth of the string is calculated.
 The lenth after padding is calculated divisable by 512 blocks, except the last balck which is 512-64 = 448(64 bit space made for the length of the string input